ctlearn-project/ctlearn/README.md

 **Data**
 The only currently accepted data format is HDF5.
-A path to a single data file containing separate groups for the training and validation sets must be provided.
+A file list containing the paths to a set of HDF5 files containing the data must be provided.
+HDF5 files should be in the standard format specified by the [ImageExtractor](https://github.com/bryankim96/image-extractor) package.

 **Data Processing**
 Because the size of the full dataset may be very large, only a set of event indices is held in memory.